FelipeReat/Locador-sistemadechamados/replit.md

 # Overview

-This is a simplified Service Desk ticketing system built as a full-stack TypeScript application.
-The system focuses on fast, direct communication between users and support teams with minimal complexity.
-It provides essential ticket management with a streamlined React frontend, Express backend, and PostgreSQL database using Drizzle ORM.
+This is a fuel supply control system built as a full-stack TypeScript application.
+The system manages fuel requests, approvals, and supply chain operations with a professional interface designed specifically for fuel management workflows.
+It provides essential request management with a streamlined React frontend, Express backend, and PostgreSQL database using Drizzle ORM.

 # User Preferences

 Preferred communication style: Simple, everyday language.
-Visual Design: Simple, clean design with pastel colors and conventional fonts (Inter, Roboto).
-No extraordinary styling or cyberpunk themes.
+Visual Design: Professional fuel system design using the custom "Sistema de Controle de Abastecimento" color palette with blue primary (hsl(207, 90%, 54%)), clean borders, and business-focused interface.
+No yellow/amber colors anywhere in the system.

+# Recent Changes

+✓ Complete visual transformation to fuel system design ✓ Implemented custom color scheme from design documentation
+✓ Updated all dashboard components with fuel-specific terminology ✓ Replaced all yellow/amber colors with professional palette ✓ Applied clean, business-focused interface throughout system

 # System Architecture